MagnusPer/Balboa-GS510SZ/README.md

 5 = 1011011(0) = 0x5B <br />

 ### Conclusion
-- The clock is pulsing 7 times for each byte - really strange behaviour, why not 8 !! <br />
+- The clock is pulsing 7 times for each chunck (not byte!) - really strange behaviour, why not 8 !! <br />
 - Totaly of 6 bytes in each cycle <br />
 - Each cycle is repeted every 20 ms <br />
 - One cycle duration 1.88 ms